There is an old adage that claims two heads are better than one. Well, with the Stanley twins, F.O. and F.E., the adage was made manifest in spades.

 The brothers began displaying hints of being gifted with sharp and inquisitive minds at a very early age.
 In addition, they proved to be quite ambitious in their quest for knowledge.

-Both brothers pursued a career in teaching but for minds as imaginative as theirs the confines of a classroom proved too restrictive.
-Instead they turned their creative talents toward inventing and manufacturing endeavors that included establishment of the first company for the commercial manufacture of violins, the invention of a home generator for gas utilized for illumination, and pioneering work in the development of early x-ray equipment.
+Both brothers pursued a career in teaching but for minds as imaginative as theirs, the confines of a classroom proved too restrictive.
+Instead, they turned their creative talents toward inventing and manufacturing endeavors that included the establishment of the first company for the commercial manufacture of violins, the invention of a home generator for gas utilized for illumination, and pioneering work in the development of early x-ray equipment.

 A decade of attentive management provided the capital for the development of the first practical dry photographic plate process.
 F.O. joined his brother as a full partner in the new company.

 In 1888, the facility in Lewiston, Maine was sold, and a new, larger company, Stanley Brothers Dry Plate Manufacturing Company, was established in Watertown, Massachusetts.
 The demise of this pioneering company was not the result of anemic sales, poor management, malfeasance, or even technological development that rendered their primary product obsolete but a pivotal encounter with the display of a steam-powered carriage at the Brockton, Massachusetts, fair in 1896.

 Though the initial demonstration of the primitive automobile was a rather lackluster resultant of multiple breakdowns it was enough to pique the inquisitive and imaginative mind of F.E.
 Early in 1897, a steam engine and boiler were purchased from J.W.
 Penny & Sons, a body was purchased from Currier, Cameron & Company, and a wide array of other parts was acquired from a variety of manufacturers.